USNavalResearchLaboratory/gpsLogger/README.md

           option is used, continually adjust time
           to track GPS time.

-pps      - cause "gpsLogger" to wait for pulse-per-second
-          (PPS) signal on the serial port DCD pin.

 force    - cause "gpsLogger" to perform a hard "settimeofday()"
            to _force_ the system clock into sync with GPS immediately instead of gradually converging towards